-- Rip off a couple chunks of yarn, about 4-5 inches long and wrap your yarn disk, using your needles to secure the roving to your disk.
+- Rip off a couple of chunks of yarn, about 4-5 inches long, and wrap your yarn disk, using your needles to secure the roving to your disk.

 - Once your base is 1/2 to 3/4 what you want for your finished pumpkin size, you can start attaching the segments to get the contours for your pumpkin.

-- Use your needles to make a good indentation where you stem will go.
+- Use your needles to make a good indentation where your stem will go.
 Attach your ‘sections’ just outside of your indentation.

 - I prepared a video to show you how to make these pumpkins from start to finish because some things are just better explained that way!
 You can see that video towards the bottom of the post.